 Sunsets here truly are something else.
 Find a balcony or viewpoint in the village, set more than 700m above sea level, or head up to the castle and witness the whole village scene glowing hues of orange, pink and purple.
 Magic.

 Eat lunch or dinner

 Lucky me has access to a local’s kitchen in Monsanto, but that means I’ve not had the chance to try the couple of local restaurants.
-If you’re hungry, I’ve heard good things about Taverna Lusitana, which has a boulder for a roof and a panoramic terrace – apparently they make a custard tart or pastel de nata with cherries.
-Nearby there is Petiscos & Granitos in the old villages.
+If you’re hungry, I’ve heard good things about Taverna Lusitana, which has a boulder for a roof and a panoramic terrace.
+Apparently they make a custard tart or pastel de nata with cherries.
+Nearby there is Petiscos & Granitos in the old village.

 Visit nearby Idanha-a-Velha and Castelo Novo

 There are loads to do and see near Monsanto, which is officially named one of 12 Historical Villages of Portugal.
 Also on the prestigious list are its neighbours Idanha-a-Velha (just 10km away) and Castelo Novo (45km).
 If you stay the night to catch the sunset, you can definitely cover all three in a weekend.